SimonDosda/SimonDosda.github.io/_drafts/2021-06-25-blog-github-pages-5-comment.markdown

 Once this is done, you can go to the `Manual deploy` section and click on `Deploy Branch`.

 This will deploy an application to [`https://<app-name>.herokuapp.com/`](https://sdosda-gp-blog.herokuapp.com/).
-There should be an error diplayed.
+There should be an error displayed.
 It is expected as we haven't configured it yet.
 We will take care of it now.

 The app will need to be able to access your GitHub repository.
 To do so, create a new application in GitHub _Settings → Developer settings →GitHub Apps_.